 Lacer observed her for a few long moments during which she was careful not to fidget, meeting his challenging gaze unflinchingly.
 “No, I do not think I will tell you,” he mused.
 She wanted to protest, but he continued.
 “Listing them out for you to memorize will not do you any good.
 At worst, it will make you think you understand and adhere to them.
 It is best if you search them out for yourself, internalizing their lessons as you learn and grow.”
 His tone gentled.
 “This is the effort of a lifetime, child.
 You will have time.”

 “You’ll still teach me about them, though, right?” she asked.

 She hesitated, looking from the spell array on the floor to the book in his hands.
-Grabbing her Conduit for what she vaguely recognized was the sense of comfort and safety it gave her, she narrowed her eyes and said, “I have a sneaking suspicion that you’re reading that book out of more than simple curiosity.
-You’re looking to gain knowledge towards a purpose,” she said boldly, despite the little voice of anxiety inside her that wanted her to shrink back and be silent for fear of exposing herself to danger.
+Grabbing her Conduit for what she vaguely recognized was the sense of comfort and safety it gave her, she narrowed her eyes.
+“I have a sneaking suspicion that you’re reading that book out of more than simple curiosity.
+You’re looking to gain knowledge towards a purpose,” she said boldly, despite the little voice of anxiety inside that wanted her to shrink back and be silent for fear of exposing herself to danger.
 “Have you learned something new?”

 He glanced at her over the top of the book.
 “Already putting my lessons into practice, Mr. Siverling?”

 Lacer actually smiled at that, filling her with a quick flush of pride, but he immediately returned to reading.
 “Might I suggest that if you have more questions that would distract from your spellcasting, you try to find out the answers yourself through applying your mind to the problem?”